Raiden1411/zabi/README.md

 try testing.expectEqualStrings("0x4ec7c7ae", decoded.name);
 ```

 These are just some of the things that zabi can do.
-We also have some meta programing functions for you to use as well as some other utilites functions that might be usefull for you.
+We also have some meta programing functions for you to use as well as some other utilites functions that might be usefull for your development journey.

 ### Sponsors